-V3con features an array of distinguished and exciting speakers!
-Check our Schedule for detailed program and panel information!
+V3con will feature an array of distinguished and exciting speakers!
+Check out who we featured last year!

 Tanzila “Taz” Ahmed is a writer, poet, artist and activist based in Southern California.
 As the Voter Engagement Manager for the Asian Pacific American Legal Center in Los Angeles, she coordinates the largest Asian American & Pacific Islander specific non-partisan voter engagement effort.
 A South Asian/Muslim identity political activist, Taz helps to organize the Desi youth camp “Bay Area Solidarity Summer” and puts out zines with “Totally Radical Muslims.

 Ashley Alvarado is the Public Engagement Editor for Southern California Public Radio.
 Alvarado is focused on helping to reach and engage communities across Southern California in KPCC stories through the Public Insight Network as well as offline outreach.
 Alvarado currently serves as managing editor of Los Cabos Magazine and previously worked at the Center for Investigative Reporting as well as Los Angeles and Tu Ciudad Los Angeles magazines.

 Mallika Bajaj, 23, is a little box of big ideas.
 When she’s not managing the helm of affairs at Little Yellow Beetle, she is also Chief Marketing Officer at Mixilion, Middle-east’s first creative crowd-sourcing platform for all design and marketing solutions, based in Doha, Qatar.
 She takes immense pride in being the youngest at every job she’s marched into (BBC, ABC Australia, Hindustan Times MINT, NewsX, etc).